mozilla/glean/docs/dev/python/setting-up-python-build-environment.md

 You may want to manage your own virtual environment if, for example, you are developing a library that is using Glean and you want to install Glean into it.
 If you are just developing Glean itself, however, Glean's `Makefile` will handle the creation and use of a virtual environment automatically (though the `Makefile` unfortunately does not work on Microsoft Windows).

-The instructions below all have both the manual instructions and the `Makefile` shortcut.
+The instructions below all have both the manual instructions and the `Makefile` shortcuts.

 ### Manual method